wedaa/LongTail-Log-Analysis/README.md

 79) RELEASE 1.5: 30 day Graphics(DONE) should also be image maps so the
 user can click on a column and get more information about that date, Account, or password.

+80) DONE: LongTail shoul also analyze /var/log/httpd/access_log files to analyze the attacks and probes that a webserver is subject to.

 83)DONE:  Make a "What do I do to protect myself?" webpage.
 Include links to other sites and documents.